 Buddhist and Hindu scriptures state that everything that happens to us is transient.
 No matter how off-kilter life gets, it will shift with time.
 The Buddhist doctrine of “Anitya” highlights the idea that neither suffering nor material pleasures last.
 Reflecting on this truth liberates us from worldly attachments and expectations for the future.
 Instead of resisting, we remain fluid and open to reality.

-Curiosity is a better substitute for fear when facing the unknown.
+Curiosity is a better substitute for fear when facing the unknown and a better way to deal with uncertainty.
 Replacing a fear-based victim mentality with the open-mindedness of an adventurer will serve us better in the long-run.

 Exploring the often queer and expansive corners of our existence will give life a different flavor and meaning.
 Astronaut Frank Bornam expressed this stance when he said, “Exploration really is the essence of the human spirit, and to pause, to falter, to turn our back on the quest for knowledge, is to perish.”